 - Amend the Castro Valley General Plan for this site and rezone to HDR-100-HE (86-100 du/ac) to facilitate development of below-market-rate housing.
-In addition, the County will issue a request for proposals for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site. - Conduct outreach with developers to discuss development constraints and opportunities. - Issue a request for proposals (RFPs) for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site through a Specific Plan or similar planning framework.

-- Remove barriers to development, which may include modification of parking ratios or other development standards, to encourage achieving maximum densities and to facilitate entitlements. - Apply for grants and other funding sources to help fund the planning and development of affordable housing at this site.
+In addition, the County will issue a request for proposals for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site. - Conduct outreach with developers to discuss development constraints and opportunities. - • - Remove barriers to development, which may include modification of parking ratios or other development standards, to encourage achieving maximum densities and to facilitate entitlements. - Apply for grants and other funding sources to help fund the planning and development of affordable housing at this site.
 The County could also leverage local, State, and federal affordable housing funding sources. - Enter into an exclusive negotiating agreement with development partners to build143 units at the site.